netdata/netdata/docs/tutorials/monitor-hadoop-cluster.md

 sudo service restart netdata
 ```

-Upon restart, Netdata should recognize your HDFS/Zookeeper servers, enable the HDFS and Zookeeper modules, and begin
+Upon restart, Netdata recognizes your HDFS/Zookeeper servers, enables the HDFS and Zookeeper modules, and begins
 showing real-time metrics for both in your Netdata dashboard. 🎉

 ## Configuring HDFS and Zookeeper alarms